What Is a Soffit and Why Does Your Roof Need It?

 Soffits do not operate in isolation.
 They are part of a larger attic ventilation system that includes ridge vents, gable vents, and insulation.
 When everything works together, your roof breathes properly, allowing hot air to escape and fresh air to circulate.

 When soffits are blocked, broken, or missing, airflow is disrupted.
 This can lead to mold in the attic, warped roof decking, and premature shingle deterioration.
-Regular inspections help ensure soffits remain clear and functional.
+Professional inspections help ensure soffits remain clear and functional.

 Signs Your Soffit May Need Repair or Replacement